8 Ways Introverts Can Develop a Strong Personality

 My story was met with so much positivity that I knew I had to do more.
 In an instant, I made up my mind to continue sharing publicly to inspire and help others.

-I began writing books, doing podcast interviews, and writing articles to put myself out there.
+I began writing books, doing podcast interviews, and writing articles to put myself out there as a strong woman.

 As worried as I was about what people would think, that was never the case.
 My friends all praised me for being so open and vulnerable.